oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] Verify that the task is ready to receive the scanner trigger to start.
 - [ ] Inform the participant that we will proceed with the quality control task.
 Repeat task instructions.

-    > Hey [NAME], the next scan is the quality control task.
+    > Hey [NAME], the following block will collect some behavioral data and requires your collaboration.
     > I remind you that this task is composed of different subtasks.
     > In the first subtask, you must fix the cross.
     > In the second subtask, you must follow the points with your eyes.